-Dividends per share usually are paid to shareholders quarterly.
+Dividends per share are usually paid to shareholders on a quarterly basis.
 These payments typically come out of a company's profits, but not always.
 Only a portion of profits are distributed, and the remainder stays with the company as retained earnings.
 The ratio of earnings paid to investors to net income is called the dividend payout ratio.
 It's calculated by dividing the company's dividends by its earnings:

 Dividend payout ratio = Declared dividends ÷ Net income